horychen/ACMOP/README.md

 - 1. Get [Anaconda3-2021.05-Windows-x86_64.exe 477.2M 2021-05-13 22:08:48](https://repo.anaconda.com/archive/)

-- 2. (OPTIONAL) Create a virtual environment by `conda create -n your-env-name python=3.8.8 pygmo`, and then activate your virtual env by `conda activate your-env-name`.
+- 2. Create a virtual environment by `conda create -n your-env-name python=3.8.8 pygmo`, and then activate your virtual env by `conda activate your-env-name`.
+Make sure you activate your virtual env before using `pip` to install python packages.

-- 3. Install the rest dependencies from PyPI: `pip install pyx pyfemm jsonpickle recordtype`
+- 3. Install the rest dependencies from PyPI: `pip install pyx pyfemm jsonpickle recordtype pycariro cairosvg`

 ## Features
 - Restartable.
 Upon interrupts, this program is able to re-start from the file "swarm_data.txt" of the current run (or even from a different run).